Reading Time: 5 minutes.

 And finally, the last advice on this list:

 The key is to work on it, integrate French into your daily life, read up on the articles in this blog, get weekly updates by signing up to my weekly newsletter, or get hold of the e-book Fluent in French.
-It’s got all the tips and advices (and amazing bonus) you need to help you learn French better.
+It’s got all the tips and advice (and amazing bonus) you need to help you learn French better.
+It's free with our Complete Beginner, Intermediate, and Advanced Courses.

 Frederic Bibard is the founder of Talk in French, a company that helps french learners to practice and improve their french.
 Macaron addict.
 Jacques Audiard fan.
 You can contact him on Twitter and Google +